Enpass vs 1Password: which takes the lead?

 Third-party security audits

-Enpass vs 1Password: features overview
+Enpass vs 1Password: feature comparison

 1Password takes the lead in the 1Password vs Enpass feature comparison.
-Both password managers provide a lineup of additional features to complement their password management services.
-1Password goes all-out with things like password importing, recovering, generating, and sharing as well as autofill.
+What’s more, 1Password goes all-out with things like password importing, recovering, generating, sharing, and autofill.
+Contrastingly, Enpass skips many of these features.

 Password importing